-- 1. Distinguish denotation from connotation, abstract from concrete, literal from inferential; - 2.
-Identify logical structures (such as warrants, evidence, qualification, rebuttal; enthymemes and syllogisms) and distinguish common logical fallacies; - 3.
-Recognize and evaluate assumptions underlying an argument; - 4.
+1. Distinguish denotation from connotation, abstract from concrete, literal from inferential;

+2. Identify logical structures (such as warrants, evidence, qualification, rebuttal; enthymemes and syllogisms) and distinguish common logical fallacies;

+- 3. Recognize and evaluate assumptions underlying an argument; - 4.
 Draw and assess inferences and recognize distinctions among assumptions, facts, inferences and opinions; - 5.
-Distinguish the role of audience, context, and purpose in shaping argumentation strategies; - 6.
-Evaluate rhetorical appeals to understand the role of emotion and ethos in relation to logic as part of effective argumentation.
+Distinguish the role of audience, context, and purpose in shaping argumentation strategies;

+6. Evaluate rhetorical appeals to understand the role of emotion and ethos in relation to logic as part of effective argumentation.

-Oral:
+Multimodal:

-Our last project of the semester will be a multimodal presentation in which you will work in small groups to will present a rebuttal argument.
+Our last project of the semester will be a multimodal presentation in which you will work in small groups to will present an argument related to our course theme.